PaddleOCR-VL Usage Tutorial¶

 Want to use PaddleOCR-VL in a production environment:

 Although the quick experience allows you to feel the effects of PaddleOCR-VL, it may not be optimal in terms of inference speed and GPU memory usage.
 If you wish to apply PaddleOCR-VL in a production environment and have higher requirements for inference performance, please read 3.
-Enhancing VLM Inference Performance Using Inference Acceleration Frameworks.
+Enhancing VLM Inference Performance Using Inference Acceleration Frameworks or the corresponding chapter in documentation for other hardware.

 -